RuohanLiu1021/is477-course-project/StatusReport.md

 ### **Task 2 – Data Cleaning and Transformation**
 **Goal:** Convert raw datasets into standardized, analysis-ready tables.
 **Progress:**
-- NOAA data was read using fixed-width column specifications, reshaped from wide to long format (one row per state–year–month).
+- NOAA data was read using fixed-width column specifications and reshaped from wide to long format (one row per state–year–month).
 - Variables were renamed for clarity and converted to numeric types; missing values were handled consistently.
 - CDD, HDD, and TAVG data were merged into a single dataset: `climate_statewide_clean.csv`.
 - EIA data cleaning steps included extracting year and month from `period`, renaming columns, and removing unnecessary metadata fields (`units`, `sectorid`, etc.).